algmyr/ComplexSeminar/slides.markdown

 * Expressiveness bring not only positives

-* State space is huge, sparse knowledge of what a network actually does
+* State space is huge, sparse knowledge of what the internals of a network actually does

 * Turns out that this is useful for fooling a neural network

 # False negatives

 ## “Intriguing properties of neural networks”
 Szegedy et al [@szegedy] showed that

 * Small pertubations on an recognized image yields misclassifications